zzwx/fresh/README.md

 Several changes were pulled from the Roger Russel's [fresher](https://github.com/roger-russel/fresher.git) repository.
 All the authors are appropriately acknowledged using the `git` history.
 I kept the name **fresh** because it is easier to remember.

-After installing with `go get github.com/zzwx/fresh`, fresh can be started as simply `fresh` even without any configuration files in any folder containing a Go app.
+After installing with `go get github.com/zzwx/fresh`, fresh can be started as simply `fresh -g` to generate a default config file.
+This prevents running `fresh` on an unexpected folder.
-It will watch for file events, and every time you create / modify or delete a file it will build and restart the application.
+When `fresh` runs on a folder that contains `.fresh.yaml` (default name), it will watch for file events, and every time you create / modify or delete a file it will build and restart the application.

 If `go build` returns an error, it will create a log file in the `./tmp` (configurable) folder and keep watching, attempting to rebuild.
 It will also attempt to kill previously created processes.